apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**How Democrats are planning to fight Trump's mass deportation plan**
+**2 are killed and 1 is critically wounded in New York City knife rampage.
+A suspect is in custody**

-You can read more about it [here](https://abcnews.go.com/US/immigration-litigation-prepared-advocacy-groups-democratic-leaders/story?id\\u003d115915848).
+You can read more about it [here](https://apnews.com/article/new-york-city-knife-attacks-f16e3de00b1c9f8ef7cd2b2e4c0cc75c).

 ## Requirements
 - Python 3.8